Directive on representative actions – analysis

 Directive 2020/1828 provides regulations concerning the financing of representative actions for remedial measures by third parties.
 As a rule, according to Directive 2020/1828, such financing is permitted; however, national law must ensure that such financing does not result in a conflict of interest and that financing by third parties who may obtain an economic benefit from bringing a representative action for remedial measures or from its outcome does not result in the representative action failing to protect the collective interests of consumers.

-In particular, it must not be permitted for third parties, through financing, to exert undue influence on the decisions of authorized entities in the context of a representative action, including decisions regarding settlements, in a manner detrimental to the collective interests of consumers, or for a representative action to be brought against a defendant who is a competitor of the financing entity or against a defendant on whom the financing entity is dependent.
+In particular, it must not be permitted for third parties, through financing, to exert undue influence on the decisions of qualified entities in the context of a representative action, including decisions regarding settlements, in a manner detrimental to the collective interests of consumers, or for a representative action to be brought against a defendant who is a competitor of the financing entity or against a defendant on whom the financing entity is dependent.

 The idea is to prevent the use of the measures provided for in Directive 2020/1828 for purposes other than consumer protection (e.g., to harm a competitor by financing a proceeding brought against them).